-There are no specific tests except the ones to rule out secondary causes.
+There are no tests to diagnose restless legs syndrome except the ones to rule out secondary causes.
 Blood work is done to rule out other causes as well.
 Electromyography (EMG) and nerve conduction studies are done if one suspects radiculopathy or neuropathy.
 Polysomnography is often done to quantify the frequency of leg movements and characterize the pattern of sleep.

 Treatment / Management

-Avoid caffeine, antidepressants, antipsychotics, dopamine-blocking anti-emetics, and centrally acting antihistamines.
+Patients should be advised to avoid caffeine, antidepressants, antipsychotics, dopamine-blocking anti-emetics, and centrally-acting antihistamines.
 Short daily dialysis in renal failure patients, iron replacement, exercise, massage, and heat can all alleviate the symptoms.